Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 “The screen is a useful servant, but a dangerous master,” says Dr. Perlmutter, paraphrasing Nobel Laureate Christian Lange.
 “Let’s allow it to serve us, but let’s not be used by it, which is what is happening.”

-E: Enrichment.
-Only allow digital experiences that are enriching to you.
+Enrichment: Only allow digital experiences that are enriching to you.
 When you step away from the screen, do you feel better than you did before, or do you feel drained and like you just wasted time?
 Pay attention to this feeling, and adjust your use of technology accordingly.

 Sleep and the Brain (and the Relationship Between Blue Light and Sleep)

 Unfortunately, the relationship between sleep and the brain is so complex that even if you’re getting eight hours, you might still be experiencing issues in your brain function.
 That’s because the kind of sleep you’re getting matters just as much as the amount you’re getting.
 As Dr. Perlmutter explained to us, you need deep sleep to activate the glymphatic system and remove waste from your central nervous system, while you need REM sleep in order to process and contextualize your experiences and memory.
+REM sleep in particular is critical when it comes to reconnecting to the prefrontal cortex and offsetting disconnection syndrome.

 So how do you know if you’re getting the restorative sleep you need for your brain to function optimally?
 Dr. Perlmutter shared a few suggestions: